-Tip: you can prevent password resets on your Kraken account by setting up a Master Key.
+Tip: You can prevent password resets on your Kraken account by setting up a Master Key.

-How do I set up Login 2FA?
+How do I set up sign-in 2FA?

-The methods are:
+The methods available are: